Hong Kong Michelin Chef Harlan G Lands in Pattaya

 After a few cocktails the tasting menu started with an amuse bouche, crostini of chopped liver “Traditional Jewish style” prepared with schmaltz (rendered chicken fat) and topped with caramelized onions, oh so good, just like my mother used to make!

 Then we were served crispy potato latkes (pancakes) topped with smoked salmon and a generous helping of caviar, by this time we were profusely salivating in the knowledge that we are in for a real treat.
-The after a short wait, a mini mezze plate arrived of beef koftas, falafel, hummus and Harissa paste, which delivered a welcome punch of exotic flavours, unique to the chef’s Middle Eastern roots.
+The after a short wait, a mini mezze plate arrived of beef koftas, falafel, hummus and Harissa paste, which delivered a welcome punch of exotic flavors, unique to the chef’s Middle Eastern roots.

 After a few more cocktails, we ventured from the Middle East to the Mediterranean and were offered tender baby squid stuffed with chorizo on a base of tomato sauce, quickly followed by squid ink pasta cooked al dente.
 Which reminds me I have to try more pasta next time I visit as it was “oh so comforting” – if you’ll pardon the pun !

-The main course comprised of “simply to die for” lamb chop Milanese coated in pecorino cheese and panko crumb, my favourite dish of the night in fact.
+The main course comprised of “simply to die for” lamb chop Milanese coated in pecorino cheese and panko crumb, my favorite dish of the night in fact.
 By this time, we were pretty much full to the gills and feeling like Mr Creosote in the Monty Python sketch, where the French waiter says: ”just one more mint, it’s a wafer thin”

 Harlan being a professional host could see that we were struggling so kindly suggested we wait 10 minutes for desserts.
 We happily agreed and before disappearing behind the kitchen counter he promised to prepare something special for us.